ack3rs/AnyPortInAStorm/README.md

 ### Issues or things I am not happy with.

+* Ideally I'd like to have spent alot more time than 2 hours on it.
-* Memory Management is really poor
+* Memory Management is really poor (better use of pointers)
 * The JSON for Cordinates, since slice orders are not guaranteed in Go, the Lat Long could be the wrong way around.
 * Limited Database Connection pooling.
 (Open and Close for Each Save Operation)
 * Seperate this project into 3 repo's PortController Defination, Client and Server
 * Better Networking with a service mesh.
 (K8's is better here)
 * Need to Use something like Vault for the Creds
 * if there are No Cords, the database stores -1.

 ### TODO's